-As of March 31, 2020, we had cash of \$155,901.
 Until the consummation of the Initial Public Offering, our only source of liquidity was an initial purchase of ordinary shares by the Sponsor and loans from our Sponsor.

-Subsequent to the end of the quarterly period covered by this Quarterly Report, on April 30, 2020, we consummated the Initial Public Offering of 41,400,000 Units, inclusive of the underwriters' election to fully exercise their option to purchase an additional 5,400,000 Units, at a price of \$10.00 per Unit, generating gross proceeds of \$414,000,000.
+On April 30, 2020, we consummated the Initial Public Offering of 41,400,000 Units, inclusive of the underwriters' election to fully exercise their option to purchase an additional 5,400,000 Units, at a price of \$10.00 per Unit, generating gross proceeds of \$414,000,000.
 Simultaneously with the closing of the Initial Public Offering, we consummated the sale of 6,133,333 Private Placement Warrants to the Sponsor at a price of \$1.50 per Private Placement Warrant generating gross proceeds of \$9,200,000.